With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

 5. Attend tele-town halls and organize virtual meetings

 Many lawmakers host tele-town halls or other virtual meetings with stakeholders and decision-makers around various topics and causes.
-Callers can call in to ask questions and engage around the specific causes or issues.
+Callers can ask questions and discuss causes or issues with political decision-makers.

-The big benefit of these events is that they’re accessible to a large audience who can tune in from the comfort of their home.
+A big benefit of these events is that they’re accessible to a large audience who can tune in from the comfort of their home.
 So, look out for these town halls or virtual meetings and promote them internally to your members to encourage engagement.
+By encouraging members to participate in these events, associations can drive further engagement and awareness surrounding their missions.

 Start Fostering Virtual Advocacy at Your Association Today